andrakis/Elispidae/README.md

 **Language compatibility level**: Scheme

     Currently only supports a Scheme syntax.
-Lithp-specific types not implemented.
+Most Lithp-specific types not implemented.

+* Implemented Atom type.
+All Symbols are now Atoms, uint32 instead of strings, making comparisons much quicker.

 * Fixed comparison operators (were using strings for comparisons), resulting in correct behaviour and speed improvements.